What Happens if Someone Dies Without an Estate Plan?

 - Control over health care and financial decisions if you become incapacitated

-“If you do not have a will [or estate plan], the state in which you reside and pass away has what’s called a statute of descent distribution that indicates who would receive the assets that you have at the time of your death,” says Ohio estate planning and probate attorney Jay E. Michael.
+Despite these benefits of an estate plan, most Americans don’t have one.
+And lacking an estate plan can lead to unwanted results.
+“If you do not have a will or estate plan, the state where you reside and pass away has what’s called a ‘statute of descent distribution’ that indicates who would receive the assets that you have at the time of your death,” says Ohio estate planning and probate attorney Jay E. Michael.

 Statutes of descent distribution are also called intestacy succession laws.
 They function as a backup if you don’t create a will.
-While it’s good there are default rules in place, “it may not be the way you would like them to go if you had prepared a will,” says Michael.
+While it’s good there are default rules in place, “It may not be the way you would like them to go if you had prepared a will,” says Michael.

 In other words, when someone dies without a will, they don’t have a say in managing their estate.
 It’s left to their state’s intestacy laws.
+This article will explain intestacy and why it’s crucial to have an estate plan if you want to direct how things will go.
+For help creating a will, reach out to an estate planning lawyer.

 What Is an Estate Plan?